 Courts make supervision orders

-The Secretary of the Department of Justice and Regulation can apply to the County Court or Supreme Court for a supervision order.
+The Secretary of the Department of Justice and Community Safety can apply to the County Court or Supreme Court for a supervision order.

 - can be made for up to 15 years